 - Parking requirements: 1.5 spaces for studio and one bedroom units; 2.0 spaces for two bedroom units; 2.5 spaces for three bedroom units; and 3.0 spaces for four bedroom units.
 An additional 20 percent of the total number of parking spaces would be required to accommodate guest parking.
-Up to 175 feet of the Minto Road site frontage could be counted toward the guest-parking requirement as on-street parking. - Circulation Requirements: All interior roadways would be a minimum of 20 feet in width for two-way circulation and 12 feet in width for one-way circulation.
+Up to 175 feet of the Minto Road site frontage could be counted toward the guest-parking requirement as on-street parking. - Circulation Requirements: All interior driveways would be a minimum of 20 feet in width.
 A minimum of 50-foot centerline radius turnaround on all access routes would be required. - Access to Site: The main access to the site would be located opposite Meidl Avenue or in compliance with the standards contained with the adopted Design Criteria for the County of Santa Cruz.
 A second point of access on Minto Road that is acceptable to the County and the Pajaro Valley Fire Protection District (PVFPD) would be provided to serve emergency vehicles only.
 All points of access would be clearly marked, with any restrictions on access posted. - Bicycle Storage: One lockable storage shed or lockable garage space would be provided for on site bicycle storage.
 The lockable storage area may be located within the storage area.
 At least one bicycle space would be provided for each dwelling unit. - Accessibility: Development would have to meet accessibility requirements of Title 24 of the Building Code or successor code in effect at the time the building permit application is submitted.
 If public funding is acquired for the development, 100 percent of the units would have to be accessible to persons of limited mobility.
-Units without ground level access would have to provide access with elevators.